tlswg/tls13-spec/draft-ietf-tls-tls13.md

 corresponding binder value (see {{psk-binder}} below) If this value is not present or does not validate the server MUST abort the handshake.
 Servers SHOULD NOT attempt to validate multiple binders;
-rather they SHOULD select a single PSK and validate solely its binder.
+rather they SHOULD select a single PSK and validate solely the binder that corresponds to that PSK.

 In order to accept PSK key establishment, the server sends a "pre_shared_key" extension indicating the selected identity.